huggingface/blog/researcher-dataset-sharing.md

 ## How can I host my dataset on the Hugging Face Hub?

-Here are some resources to help you get started with sharing your datasets on the Hugging Face Hub:
+Now that you understand the benefits of hosting your dataset on the Hub, you might be wondering how to get started.
+Here are some comprehensive resources to guide you through the process:

 - General guidance on [creating](https://huggingface.co/docs/datasets/create_dataset) and [sharing datasets on the Hub](https://huggingface.co/docs/datasets/upload_dataset)
 - Guides for particular modalities: